-Under the Delaware General Corporation Law, a stockholder may bring a derivative action on behalf of the corporation to enforce the rights of the corporation.
+Delaware Shareholder Action Without A Meeting Under the Delaware General Corporation Law, unless otherwise provided There are no equivalent provisions in respect of public companies in a corporation's certificate of incorporation, any action that may be which are not listed in Singapore. taken at a meeting of stockholders may be taken without a meeting, without prior notice and without a vote if the holders of outstanding stock. having not less than the minimum number of votes that would be necessary to authorize such action, consent in writing.
+It is not uncommon for a corporation's certificate of incorporation to prohibit such action.
+Shareholder Suits Under the Delaware General Corporation Law, a stockholder may bring a Derivative actions derivative action on behalf of the corporation to enforce the rights of the corporation.
 An individual also may commence a class action suit on behalf of himself or herself and other similarly situated stockholders where the requirements for maintaining a class action under the Delaware General Corporation Law have been met.
 A person may institute and maintain such a suit only if such person was a stockholder at the time of the transaction which is the subject of the suit or his or her shares thereafter devolved upon him or her by operation of law.
 Additionally, under Delaware case law, the plaintiff generally must be a stockholder not only at the time of the transaction which is the subject of the suit, but also through the duration of the derivative suit.
 The Delaware General Corporation Law also requires that the derivative plaintiff make a demand on the directors of the corporation to assert the corporate claim before the suit may be prosecuted by the derivative plaintiff, unless such demand would be futile.